waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.1/readme.md

 </details>
 <br />

-To help you with Agile project management, there is [GitHub project boards](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-project-boards).
-With GitHub project boards, you can quickly and easily start tracking your backlog, tasks, issues/bugs and features associated with your project.
+To help you with Agile project management, there is [GitHub projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects).
+With GitHub projects, you can quickly and easily start tracking your backlog, tasks, issues/bugs and features associated with your project.

-Review the following introduction to GitHub project boards: [GitHub project boards](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-project-boards).

 ## Objectives